Personal Safety Training UK — What It Covers in 2026 | Dynamis

 Conflict Resolution Greetings and Initial Contacts

 Conflict Resolution Greetings Starting the Interaction with Non-Escalation Conflict Resolution Greetings are how we achieve non-escalation by shaping the initial contact with the other person carefully and sensitively.
-Hi, it’s Gerard O’Dea here, and I’m continuing today with our series about communicating under pressure.
-Today we’re talking about the universal greeting, which is concept number […]
+It’s an unfortunate fact about human beings that we make snap judgments about others.
+We get an initial impression about a situation or a person and that […]

 Hospital Violence Reduction and SCARF Triggers